microsoft/code-with-engineering-playbook/docs/developer-experience/copilots.md

 ## GitHub Copilot Labs

-Copilot has extension that offers additional features that are not yet ready for prime-time.
-You can install it from the VS Code Marketplace.
+Copilot has a [GitHub Copilot Labs extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-labs) that offers additional features that are not yet ready for prime-time.
+For VS Code, you can install it from the VS Code Marketplace.
 These features include:

 - __Explain__.
 Copilot can explain what the code is doing in natural language.
 - __Translate__.
 Copilot can translate code from one language to another.